minprog/programming-1/10 Lectures/00 Week 0 Wednesday/10 Wednesday.md

 ### Post-mortems

-  * After each problem set, we’ll release short videos that present representative solutions and point out the good and the bad.
+  * After each problem set, we'll release short videos that present representative solutions and point out the good and the bad.

 ### Tutoring

-  * As resources permit, we’ll pair up staff and students for 1-on-1 assistance.
+  * As resources permit, we'll pair up staff and students for 1-on-1 assistance.

 ### CS50 Hackathon